Sephiri Motanyane

-Sephiri Enoch Montanyane (born in 1939) is a Lesotho politician.
+Sephiri Enoch Montanyane (born 1939) is a Lesotho politician.
 He served as the Speaker of the National Assembly of Lesotho from June 2017 to October 2022 in lower chamber of the Lesotho Parliament.
 Montanyane was formerly a Minister in the Prime Minister's office.
 He was first elected to the National Assembly from Malimabatso constituency in the 1965 elections.
 He was the minister of justice in 1990s.